 - Coconut cream is the thick part that rises to the top of coconut milk.
 You can either buy the canned cream directly or scoop out the creamy part on top of the coconut milk.
 Make sure you buy full fat coconut milk.
 Also cream of coconut and coconut cream are NOT the same thing.
 If you are using the creamy, solid part on top of the coconut milk, be aware that different brands have different amounts.
 Save the rest for a smoothie and store it in a glass jar in the fridge.

 Alright, so you picked the right coconut milk/cream.
-The rest of the strawberries and cream recipe is very easy.
+The rest of the recipe is very easy.
 Simply mix the coconut cream with vanilla extract and sea salt.
 The honey is optional depending on how much sugar you like and how sweet your strawberries are.
 If you buy local strawberries that are in season, you actually don’t need the honey.
 I encourage you to try cutting down on the amount of sugar you are using for your recipes.
 It is really just a matter of getting used to it.
-Once you are used to less sugar in your life, fruit will taste very sweet.
+Once you are used to less sugar in your life, all fruit will taste very sweet.

 This strawberries and cream recipe tastes delicious just on its own or as a topping for waffles.